How To Paint Tile Floors? (6 DIY Steps)

 4. Remove excess caulk by sanding or using a clean rag.

 Cover the base walls with painter’s tape.
 This prevents the paint from splashing on the walls.
-Also, if you want to use different colors or designs, you can also use painter’s tape to demarcate the floor to know where to paint and where to stop.
+If you want to use different colors or designs, use painter’s tape to demarcate the floor to know where to paint and where to stop.

 Paint The Tiles